The recurring Zoom links:

 VR: Charged and Minty Particles

-- We will cover most of Measurements and their uncertainties a practical guide to modern error analysis by Ifan Hughes.
+- Reading assignments are from Measurements and their uncertainties a practical guide to modern error analysis by Ifan Hughes.
 The UW has a license for the ebook.

 - Remote learning through lecture is exhausting for students.
 This course is designed with that mental fatigue in mind.
 Lecture will involve collaborative activities designed for efficient learning.
 In order to benefit from the in-class activities, and to not let your group down, it is essential that students do the before lecture.